 Both melanoma and age spots can cause brown lesions on the skin.
-It is important to be able to tell the difference between the two: while age spots can be a nuisance, melanoma can be deadly; in fact, it's the most dangerous form of skin cancer.
-Although melanoma and age spots share common features, there are ways to distinguish them.
+It is very important to differentiate these two skin conditions.
+While age spots can be a cosmetic nuisance, they are harmless.
+Melanoma, however, can be deadly.
+In fact, melanoma is the most dangerous form of skin cancer.
+Although melanoma and age spots share some common features, there are some distinguishing characteristics.

-Based on data from the American Cancer Society, melanoma causes less than 5 percent of skin cancers but is responsible for the most skin cancer-related deaths.
+A 2016 report from the American Cancer Society reports that melanoma accounts for only 1 percent of all skin cancers in the U.S. but is responsible for the overwhelming majority of skin cancer deaths.
 Melanoma occurs when the pigment cells, or melanocytes, in the skin become cancerous.
 Skin lesions due to melanoma may be raised or flat and are often dark brown or black.
-Lesions that are asymmetrical, have irregular edges and contain whitish or reddish areas of discoloration are typical of melanoma.
-Additionally, melanoma lesions tend to be larger than 6 mm -- about the size of a pencil eraser -- and often change in shape and color over time.
+However, color variation within the lesion is very common with melanoma.
+This can include variable shades of brown, black, red, blue and even white.
+Other common characteristics of melanoma include: -- asymmetry, meaning one half doesn't mirror the other half -- irregular or poorly defined borders -- size larger than 6 mm, or about the size of a pencil eraser -- change in shape, color and/or size over time

-People who have a history of heavy sun exposure are at increased risk for both melanoma and age spots.
-To prevent sun-related skin damage, the American Academy of Dermatology advises daily use of sunscreen with an SPF of 30 or higher, even on days that are cloudy or overcast.
-Be sure to choose a sunscreen that also provides specific protection against damaging ultraviolet rays from the sun, known as UVA and UVB rays.
-Minimizing time outside when the sun is most powerful, between 10 am and 2 pm, is recommended as well.
+People with fair skin and those who have a history of heavy sun exposure are at increased risk for age spots, melanoma and other forms of skin cancer.
+To prevent sun-related skin damage, the American Academy of Dermatology advises daily use of sunscreen with an SPF of 30 or higher, even on cloudy days.
+Be sure to choose a sunscreen that provides specific protection for both UVA and UVB, two types of damaging ultraviolet radiation from the sun.
+Wearing protective clothing and minimizing time outside when the sun is most powerful -- between 10 a.m. and 2 p.m., is recommended as well.